 Support conservation in Iowa by buying a natural resource plate for your vehicle.

 Submit Online Inquiry

 Contact Information by County

 Buy Your Fishing Licenses OnlineLakes, Ponds and ReservoirsIowa’s lakes and ponds number in the thousands.
 Many are stocked and managed by the Iowa DNR, offering abundant fishing, especially of panfish like crappie and bluegill.
-Several lakes are fishing destination choices for muskie, northern pike and walleye.Interior RiversFor diversity of fish to catch, head to one of Iowa’s rivers or streams.
+Several lakes are fishing destinations for muskie, northern pike and walleye.Interior RiversFor diversity of fish to catch, head to one of Iowa’s rivers or streams.
 Iowa’s interior rivers are known for growing large-sized fish, and lots of them.
-In one trip an angler could catch a dozen or more different species, including prized-size catfish, walleye and smallmouth bass.Trout StreamsNortheast Iowa is a regional destination for exceptional trout fishing.
-Both stocked and naturally occurring trout can be found in the breathtaking forests and streams of this part of the state.Mississippi RiverIowa’s eastern border river is nationally known for backwater fishing of bass, catfish, panfish, pike and walleye.
+Catch a dozen or more different species, including prized-size catfish, walleye and smallmouth bass in one trip.Trout StreamsNortheast Iowa is a regional destination for exceptional trout fishing.
+Find both stocked and naturally occurring trout in the breathtaking forests and streams of this part of the state.Mississippi RiverIowa’s eastern border river is nationally known for backwater fishing for bass, catfish, panfish, pike and walleye.
 It is the best fishery in Iowa for abundance and diversity of fish species.
 Dozens of access points are available for boaters and anglers.Missouri RiverOn the western border, the Missouri River offers excellent fishing for catfish and sauger.
 The southern part of the river is one of the only places in Iowa to catch blue catfish.